westonnelson/LayerZero_V2_OFT_Example_Deployments/README.md

 Some additional points for developers/builders to be aware of when deploying your LZ V2 OFT or working through troubleshooting:

+# Sending OFTs Cross Chain

+- run `npx hardhat lz:oft:send --contract-a <CONTRACT_A> --recipient-b <RECIPIENT_B> --network-a <NETWORK_A> --network-b <NETWORK_B> --amount <AMOUNT> --private-key <PRIVATE_KEY>` to use the Hardhat task from the index.ts file in the tasks directory - this ensures you are estimating the gas fees properly.
+This task is more efficient and reliable as it has added handling for gas price and nonce to avoid the "replacement transaction underpriced" error.
+It also includes private key as a parameter for the task to use the correct wallet for signing transactions.

 # In order:

 - start with `npx create-lz-app-oapp@latest`